 6. Pay your taxes

-If you didn’t submit Form W-4V, Voluntary Withholding Request, you might be required to make quarterly estimated tax payments instead.
+If you didn’t submit Form W-4V, Voluntary Withholding Request, you might need to make quarterly estimated tax payments instead.

 Whether you have enough money to pay your tax bill or otherwise, filing your taxes on time is better than being late.